-Our partners, ASPECT Studios, wanted to create an immersive environment using a simple design and materials.
-Inspired by the fig trees and parklands which surround this space, they created the concept for the WILD PLAY Garden – a destination location that would allow local children to explore, experiment, socialise and learn through play.
-The focus of our discovery sessions with ASPECT Studios was to understand the inspiration behind their concept, so it could be transformed into a great experience for local families.
+We partnered with ASPECT Studios on this project.
+Their vision for the design was to create an immersive environment using a simple design with natural materials.
+Inspired by the fig trees and parklands which surround Centennial Park, the concept for the WILD PLAY Garden was to create a space that would allow local children to explore, experiment, socialise and learn through play.
+The focus of our discovery sessions with ASPECT Studios was to understand the inspiration behind their concept, so we could develop and build their vision into a fully-immersive, tactile and truly sensory experience for children and local families.

-Using our conceptual models, we made engineering drawings to get accurate member sizes, connections and fastening requirements.
+It’s in the ‘Detail’ stage of DE2 that we combine all sketches, thoughts, and knowledge gained from the previous two steps, to create a ‘whole’ design that is realistic and certified.
+Using our conceptual models, we developed the engineering drawings to get accurate member sizes, connections and fastening requirements.
 At this stage, we also finalised levels and loading information.

-A swinging bridge leads to a little rest nook, before going on to the challenging log with carved steps which leads to the beautiful ‘nest’ at the top of the play structure.
+The swinging bridge leads to a little rest nook, before leading on to the challenging log with carved steps.
+This then leads to the beautiful ‘nest’ at the top of the play structure.

-You can see here the ‘Pulgi’ that the children built over the top of the end of the slide.
+A ‘Pulgi’ is an indigenous word that represents a structure or shade – a little bit like a tent.
+Here you can see the Pulgi that the children built over the top of the end of the slide.

 Centennial Park and Moore Park Trust